German Embassy Tehran Closed: How Iranian Visa Applicants Apply via Yerevan in 2026

 If Your Application Is Stalled for More Than Six Months

-Under §75 of the Code of Administrative Court Procedure (VwGO), if no decision has been made on your application within a reasonable time — typically interpreted as three to six months after the biometric appointment — you have the right to file an Untätigkeitsklage (failure-to-act lawsuit) in the Administrative Court in Berlin.
-German immigration lawyers handle these filings, and they have become increasingly common for Iranian applicants caught in prolonged Section 73 backlogs.
+Under §75 of the Code of Administrative Court Procedure (VwGO), if no decision has been made after a practically unreasonable delay — for Iranian applicants, the research uses a 6–9 month trigger — consult a German immigration lawyer about an Untätigkeitsklage (failure-to-act lawsuit) in the Administrative Court in Berlin.
+Lawyers handle these filings, which have become increasingly common for Iranian applicants caught in prolonged Section 73 backlogs.

 Keeping Your Documents Current

 The Yerevan rerouting has stretched total processing timelines to 6–12 months from initial portal submission to visa issuance.
-This creates a document expiry problem: your Police Clearance Certificate (typically valid 1–3 months) and your blocked account certificate need to remain current throughout.
+This creates a document-expiry planning issue: your Police Clearance Certificate is typically valid 1–3 months, so confirm whether an updated certificate is needed if processing extends.
 Build a tracking table for every document's expiry date and plan renewals proactively.

 The Iran → Germany Skilled Worker Guide includes a complete Yerevan logistics section with appointment booking strategy, document expiry tracking, and the security questionnaire preparation framework that experienced applicants use to get through Section 73 without delays.